Tower: History

-Towers have been used by mankind since prehistoric times.
+Towers have been used by humankind since prehistoric times.
 The oldest known may be the circular stone tower in walls of Neolithic Jericho (8000 BC).
 Some of the earliest towers were ziggurats, which existed in Sumerian architecture since the 4th millennium BC.
 The most famous ziggurats include the Sumerian Ziggurat of Ur, built in the 3rd millennium BC, and the Etemenanki, one of the most famous examples of Babylonian architecture.

 Some of the earliest surviving examples are the broch structures in northern Scotland, which are conical tower houses.
 These and other examples from Phoenician and Roman cultures emphasised the use of a tower in fortification and sentinel roles.
 For example, the name of the Moroccan city of Mogador, founded in the first millennium BC, is derived from the Phoenician word for watchtower ('migdol').
 The Romans utilised octagonal towers as elements of Diocletian's Palace in Croatia, which monument dates to approximately 300 AD, while the Servian Walls (4th century BC) and the Aurelian Walls (3rd century AD) featured square ones.
-The Chinese used towers as integrated elements of the Great Wall of China in 210 BC during the Qin Dynasty.
+The Chinese used towers as integrated elements of the Great Wall of China in 210 BC during the Qin dynasty.
 Towers were also an important element of castles.

 Other well known towers include the Leaning Tower of Pisa in Pisa, Italy built from 1173 until 1372, the Two Towers in Bologna, Italy built from 1109 until 1119 and the Towers of Pavia (25 survive), built between 11th and 13th century.
 The Himalayan Towers are stone towers located chiefly in Tibet built approximately 14th to 15th century.